AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

 - *Robot:* All data related to the robot is printed out.
 Such as its position, linear velocity, active connections, number of collisions, messages sent and received and the structure of its factorgraph.

 - *Variable:* When clicked the variables belief will be printed, together with a list of all its connected factors.
 Each factor provides a custom representation of its internal state through the `Display` trait.
 As variables can have a lot of neighbours it might not of interest to inspect the state of all factors, due to visual clutter.
-As such the #panel.settings and `config.toml` provide a section of toggles to precisely choose what state to include in the output.
+As such the Settings Panel and `config.toml` provide a section of toggles to precisely choose what state to include in the output.
 This was found to be useful when developing the tracking factor extension.

 - *Obstacle:* All obstacles keep a log over which robots that have collided with it.
 A list of the robots that have collided with this obstacle is outputted, together with the #acr("AABB") of their collision.